ankravchenko/foundcog_video/README.md

 Tags for eye-tracking are stored in the csv folder.

-Naming convention
+Naming convention:
 one file per video, ID_videoname.csv corresponds to s3://foundcog-physio-video/ID/videoname.avi

-CSV columns:  timestamp	eyes, (open/closed),	other tags parse_csv.py parses video to a pandas dataframe
+CSV columns:  timestamp,	eyes (open/closed),	other tags parse_csv.py parses video to a pandas dataframe

+Tags used:
+timestamp column: minutes:seconds (e.g. 02:25)
+eyes (open/closed) column: 'open'/'closed'/'half-closed'/'n/a' (these need to be consistent) other tags: any other comments, separated by commas (so far I'm using "crying", "fidgety", "paying attention", "looking away", "bored", "start", "end", "glucose")

+(check existing csv files for clarity)

 *